2501-ai/humaneval-tests/README.md

 This file holds the results of evaluating the completions in `random10-completion.jsonl`.
 Each line in this JSON Lines file corresponds to the evaluation of a single completion, including metrics like pass rate, error rate, and execution time.
 The `task_id` is also included to map the results back to the original tasks and completions.

+### full163-completion.jsonl

+This file contains a comprehensive set of 163 programming tasks from the HumanEval dataset, including task descriptions and function signatures but without solutions.
+Each task is identified by a unique `task_id`, and the file is in JSON Lines format.

+### full163-completion.jsonl_results.jsonl

+This file holds the results of evaluating the completions in `full163-completion.jsonl`.
+Each line in this JSON Lines file corresponds to the evaluation of a single completion, including metrics like pass rate, error rate, and execution time.
+The `task_id` is also included to map the results back to the original tasks and completions.

 ## Folders

 ### random10_scripts